ishanslab/azuresamples/azcliscripts/readme.md

 ```

+## Another way
-## YOu can also pass a prefix that will be used in the name for AKS and the resource group
+You can also pass a prefix that will be used in the name for AKS and the resource group
 ```
 sh aks_n_app.sh yourprefix
 ```